Acts 23

 Acts 23 is the twenty-third chapter of the Acts of the Apostles in the New Testament of the Christian Bible.
 It records the period of Paul's imprisonment in Jerusalem and then in Caesarea.
-The book containing this chapter is anonymous, but early Christian tradition uniformly affirmed that Luke composed this book as well as the Gospel of Luke.
+Early Christian tradition uniformly affirmed that Luke composed this book as well as the Gospel of Luke.
+Critical opinion on the tradition was evenly divided at the end of the 20th century.

 Text

 The original text was written in Koine Greek.
 This chapter is divided into 35 verses.

 Textual witnesses

 Some early manuscripts containing the text of this chapter are: